Detailing options for the RTR Siphons

 - You should fit appropriate bogies.
 I think I am right in saying that the models are fitted with BR Mk1 ones.
 These are quite close to the GWR 8' 6" ones fitted to O33 vans 2772/8–80/87/8/92/95–2800 of Lot 1631 built in 1940, otherwise they should be changed.

 |The Lima inside-framed Siphon G dia O33

 Then paint, if necessary, add the correct livery if you do not like what is on the model, and an appropriate number.
 You might consider weathering quite heavily – at least in BR days they seem not to have been cleaned externally.
 If your modelling period is the 1920s you might consider starting with the BR model, as ones built before mid-1922 were painted lake.

 In theory it is possible to produce the O10 vehicle 1502 which had end doors from an O11, but you would have to rebuild the ends.

-There is currently a detailing kit for the Hornby Siphons available from Jackson Evans.
-This may or may not be the ex- Hayes Developments kit, which included bogies, gas tanks, vacuum cylinders, buffers and etched parts for replacement brake gear and rodding.
+There was a detailing kit for the Hornby Siphons available from Jackson Evans.
+This may or may not have been the ex- Hayes Developments kit, which included bogies, gas tanks, vacuum cylinders, buffers and etched parts for replacement brake gear and rodding.

 Blacksmith Models once did a 4mm GWR Siphon Underframe & Bogie Kit, which probably stems from their own etched brass versions of Siphons G and H. The same manufacturer also produced an etched kit to convert the Lima Siphon G to a BR Diagram 062.